 Student lockers are located on the lower level of the School of Law.
-If requested and available, a locker may be assigned at the start of the school year.
-Students who desire a locker should contact the Site Coordinator.
-Students keep the same locker for the entire year but must remove their belongings before leaving for the summer.
-Lockers are reassigned each August.
-Each student should understand that his/her locker is subject to random searches for items prohibited by the University, the School of Law, the State of Tennessee, or the United States Government.
-By using lockers each student waives his/her right to privacy to items within the locker.
-Items that remain in lockers after May 31, 2016 will be subject to disposal at the discretion of the School of Law.
+All students will be assigned a locker at the start of the school year.
+Students will keep the same locker for the entire year but must remove their belongings before leaving for the summer.
+Lockers may be reassigned each August.
+Each student should understand that his/her locker is subject to random searches for items prohibited by the University, the School of Law, state, and federal law.
+By using a locker, each student waives his/her right to privacy to items within the locker.
+Items that remain in lockers after May 31, 2017, will be subject to disposal at the discretion of the School of Law.